AdaCore/training_material/courses/ada_essentials/900_gnat_in_practice/02-vs_code.rst

    https://marketplace.visualstudio.com/items?itemName=AdaCore.ada

-* Make sure GNAT is installed and on your path
+* Make sure GNAT is installed and on path

    * If not already downloaded, look on GitHub